 That means we need to launch a counter-attack.
 Sarting in 2023, Doxa will begin to run one-year cohorts through a great little resource called New City Catechism.
 In these cohorts, you will join with other parents in catechizing your children.
 You’ll have access to pastors and each other for support, you’ll memorize one question a week, and the process will culminate in a “graduation” ceremony where your kids answer a few questions, and then we celebrate their success!
 It will be a lot of fun, and more importantly, it will give your kids the doctrinal foundation they need to think well about the world.

 We chose NCC because it’s theologically rich, it’s accessible for even the youngest kids, and it’s broken up into 52 questions, so you can do one per week, and it’s totally free.
 It even has an awesome app with devotionals, explanations, prayers, and a song for each question.

-So, parents of kids who are ready, join us in January 2023 to do the work of teaching your kids sound doctrine, giving them the foundation in God’s word that they need to read and understand their Bibles, grow into a rich faith in Christ, and face an increasingly hostile world.
+So join us to do the work of teaching your kids sound doctrine, giving them the foundation in God’s word that they need to read and understand their Bibles, grow into a rich faith in Christ, and face an increasingly hostile world.

 Is your child too young for catechism, but you want to begin the discipleship process?
 Sign up here to receive Doxa's catechism resources now!

 Since the beginning of our life as a church, baby dedication has been a regular and cherished part of our worship.
 What could be more sobering and inspiring than bringing up parents in front of the congregation, squirming babies in arm, to commission them to fulfill the requirements of Deuteronomy 6:7-9 and Ephesians 6:4?

 And yet, as pastors, we have decided that we should not continue with this practice.